Chernika is currently earning her Sociology degree at Houston Community College. She is also a researcher who focus on social issues.

 Mass incarceration has taken a toll on our communities and economy.
 The cost of maintaining a prison is four times as much as maintaining a school system.
-It has been revealed that the United States of America has the highest rank number of those incarcerated compared to other countries.
-Many families are torn apart as a result of mass incarceration:
+It has been revealed that the United States of America has the highest number of incarcerated individuals compared to other countries.
+Many families are torn apart as a result of mass incarceration.

-- Studies show that there approximately 7.4 million children who has parents that are incarcerated or under a correctional supervisor.
+- Studies show that there approximately 7.4 million children who have parents that are incarcerated or under a correctional supervisor.

-- In 2007, a disproportionate number of fathers incarcerated in state prison were 42 percent African Americans and 20 percent Latinos.
+- In 2007, a disproportionate number of fathers incarcerated in state prison were Black or Latino, with 42 percent being African-American and 20 percent being Latino.

-- An unpublished estimate from Mumola suggests that 7,476,500 children have a parent (mother or father) who is in prison, in jail or under correctional supervision (2006).
+- An unpublished estimate from Mumola suggests that 7,476,500 U.S. children have a parent (mother or father) who is in prison, in jail, or under correctional supervision (2006).

-Minorities, typically African Americans, are usually the lowest paid ethnicity group and has been that way for many years.
-Race and social classes are often conflated with one another.
-Those that are in the lower working class, specifically minorities, are more likely to result in non violent crimes such as drug trafficking, to provide their needs for survival.
+Minorities, typically African Americans, are usually the lowest paid ethnicity group, and it has been that way for many years.
+Race and social class are often conflated with one another.
+Those that are in the lower working class, specifically minorities, are more likely to engage in non-violent crimes such as drug trafficking to provide their needs for survival.

-Should this modern slavery be justifiable for those who commit drug and nonviolent offenses?
-If better education and opportunities presented itself in the poor communities, then there would not be a need to commit such nonviolent offenses.
-If the same money that is being used to maintain prisoners could be used to better our schools in the poor communities, then the number of offenders in prisoners could decrease significantly.
-Such crimes do not deserve the harsh treatments of incarceration.
-The effects of incarceration not only effect the offender but the family of the incarcerated as well.
-Why should families be torn apart because of a drug offense or other minor nonviolent crimes?
-Children, parents, and spouses take responsibility of the burdens that comes with mass incarceration.
+Incarceration not only affects the offender but the family of the incarcerated as well.
+Why should families be torn apart because of a drug offense or other minor nonviolent crime?
+Children, parents, and spouses take responsibility for the burdens that come with mass incarceration.
 Many families provide financial, emotional, and physical support during and after incarceration.
-Many offenders face a difficult time obtaining employment, housing, and welfare because of the discrimination and regulations that has been place upon them because of their background.
-The war on drugs was, and is, a way to maintain more offenders in prison rather than maintaining more people in our school systems to better their education, which will lead them to better employment opportunities.
+Many offenders face a difficult time obtaining employment, housing, and welfare because of the discrimination and regulations that have been placed upon them because of their background.
+The war on drugs was and is a way to maintain more offenders in prison rather than maintaining more people in our school systems to better their education, which will lead them to better employment opportunities.

 - Mumola, C. Incarcerated parents and children.
 Bureau of Justice Statistics Special Report.
 Bureau of Justice Statistics, 2000.